Submitty/submitty.github.io/_docs/sysadmin/server_os.md

 The Submitty Homework Submission Server is currently supported only on **Ubuntu 16.04 64-bit Server**.
-We are working towards support for Ubuntu 16.04.
-(We use the server edition of Ubuntu because it saves a lot of disk space and doesn't include a lot of extra packages which will require more frequent updates.
-You also have more options in some cases, and you can always add a graphical display manager to it after the fact if needed.)
+We are working towards support for Ubuntu 18.04.  _We use the server edition of Ubuntu because it saves a lot of disk space and doesn't include a lot of extra packages which will require more frequent updates.
+You also have more options in some cases, and you can always add a graphical display manager to it after the fact if needed._

 After selecting your language, you can generally just select "Install Ubuntu Server".
-(If you find you have hardware compatibility issues, you may need to look at the "Modes" or "Other Options")
+(If you find you have hardware compatibility issues, you may need to look at the "Modes" or "Other Options".)

 Unless you have an unusual keyboard, it is generally not worth having it detect your keyboard layout and you can accept the defaults.